iluwatar/java-design-patterns/combinator/README.md

 ---
 layout: pattern # layout must allways be pattern
-title: Best Pattern Ever # the properly formatted title
+title: Combinator Ever # the properly formatted title
-folder: best-pattern-ever # the folder name in which this pattern lies
+folder: combinator # the folder name in which this pattern lies
-permalink: /patterns/best-pattern-ever/ # the permalink to the pattern, to keep this uniform please stick to /patterns/FOLDER/
+permalink: /patterns/combinator/ # the permalink to the pattern, to keep this uniform please stick to /patterns/FOLDER/

 categories: creational # categories of the pattern
 tags: # tags of the pattern